pedrottimark/ts-weeks-2018/a-2/README.md

 Will a volunteer explain the idiom with `&&` conditional and operator.

+* Like a function declaration, a concise method does **not** end with semicolon.
+* Unlike a concise method in an object, a concise method in a class does **not** end with comma.

 In the `src/08-class.spec.js` file, **both collaboratively**:

 1. Convert the `Element` constructor to  the corresponding class definition with `constructor` keyword.